 - Program management (Xola)

-- Setting up programs on ticket management service – troubleshooting customer issues
+- Setting up programs for ticket management service – troubleshooting customer issues

 - Developing relationships to implement programs (speakers, demonstrations, workshops…)